Polybius square

 The Polybius square, also known as the Polybius checkerboard, is a device invented by the ancient Greeks Cleoxenus and Democleitus, and made famous by the historian and scholar Polybius.
 The device is used for fractionating plaintext characters so that they can be represented by a smaller set of symbols, which is useful for telegraphy, steganography, and cryptography.
-The device was originally used for fire signalling, allowing for the coded transmission of any message, not just a finite amount of predetermined options as was the convention before.
+The device was originally used for fire signalling, allowing for the coded transmission of any message, not just a finite number of predetermined options as was the convention before.

 Basic form

 According to Polybius' Histories, the device was invented by Cleoxenus and Democleitus, and further developed by Polybius himself.
 The device partitioned the alphabet into five tablets with five letters each (except for the last one with only four).
 There are no surviving tablets from antiquity.
 Letters are represented by two numbers from one to five, allowing the representation of 25 characters using only 5 numeric symbols.

 The original square used the Greek alphabet laid out as follows:

+Modern Greek still uses that same alphabet, as do implementations of the Polybius square in that language.

-With the modern Latin alphabet, this is the typical form:
+With the Latin alphabet, this is the typical form:

+This alphabet, and this latter form of the Polybius square, is used when implementing the square in other Western European languages such as English, Spanish, French, German, Italian, Portuguese, and Dutch.

 Each letter is then represented by its coordinates in the grid.
 For example, "BAT" becomes "12 11 44".
 The 26 letters of the Latin/English alphabet do not fit in a 5 × 5 square, two letters must be combined (usually I and J as above, though C and K is an alternative).
 Alternatively, a 6 × 6 grid may be used to allow numerals or special characters to be included as well as letters.